KristoferGab/reality-check/README.md

 - The detailed section shall in the future be located att the same space on the site with the JavaScript functionality to change information with radio-button choices instead of having to scroll further down.

+### Accessibility

+## Technologies Used
+---
+### Languages Used

+### Frameworks Used

+## Deployment
+---
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the main Branch
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://kristofergab.github.io/reality-check/

 ## __Testing__
+---
 This website is built for Desktop viewing in mind and is therefor optimized for this purpose.
 Testing has been done during the developments different stages with lighthouse as a main resource to ensure the best performance possible at the same time as accessibility and best pratices are followed and addherd to.
 Chrome dev-tools was the main source for designing the site where the Inspect window was constantly being observed to ensure the intended results.

+More general testing info ---------------------------

+### Validator Testing

+This one page site has been run tr.....

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fkristofergab.github.io%2Freality-check%2F)
+- CSS
+  - No errors were found when passing through the official [W3C (Jigsaw) validator](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fkristofergab.github.io%2Freality-check%2F&usermedium=all&vextwarning=&warning=1)

+### Solved Bugs

+Try to remember in steps what I had for bugs that was solved during the dev process.....

+### Known Bugs

+After testing on Safari a few bugs were discovered:
+- The sites logos innerradius is squared insted of round.
+This is because the css command outline is not yet released.
+- When rotating the scaling of the detailed section is not correct and the iframes overlap underlying section.

+### Unfixed Bugs

+Issues mentioned under testing section related to Safari is yet to be fixed.
+The outline issue is deemed acceptable.
+However is the overlaping issue something that has to be handled in future release.

+### User Stories Testing

+- First Time Visitors
+  - I want to.... and then all goals listed with img...

+- Returning Visitors
+  - Same here

+### Lighthouse Testing

 On the picture below the result of the finnished website can be viewed after running it through lighthouse one last time before deployment.

 ![Lighthouse for desktop](assets/images/readme-img/lighthouse-results-desktop-reality-check.JPG)